LiuXinchen1997/LearningMachineLearning/README.md

 demodata| medium | classification| no salary_data| small |regression | -

+> we can also apply for dataset from sklearn

 ## 3 to do list \& issues

 ### 3.0 General